guilopgar/SMM4H-HeaRD-2025-Task-4-Insomnia/README.md

 - **Subtask 2B: Evidence-Based Classification**
 The alignment of text spans provided by participants with the reference spans from the clinical notes is assessed using BLEU and ROUGE metrics.

+## Annotations

+For each subtask, ground truth annotations are provided in JSON format.
+Participants are required to submit their system outputs following the same format as the ground truth annotations provided by the organizers.
+A sample of the training set annotations is available at [`data/training`](data/training).
+Additionally, the complete set of Insomnia rules utilized for annotating the corpus can be found at [`resources/Insomnia_Rules.md`](resources/Insomnia_Rules.md).

-## Data
+## Corpus

 This shared task utilizes a corpus of clinical notes derived from the MIMIC-III Database.
 The clinical notes have been augmented with additional structured patient information, specifically sex, age, and the medications prescribed during their hospital stay.

 Participants are required to complete necessary training and sign a data usage agreement to access the [MIMIC-III Clinical Database (v1.4)](https://physionet.org/content/mimiciii/1.4/).
-After gaining access and downloading the files, participants must run the `text_mimic_notes.py` script to retrieve clinical notes and associated patient information using the provided note IDs.
+After gaining access and downloading the files, participants must run the [`text_mimic_notes.py`](text_mimic_notes.py) script to retrieve clinical notes and associated patient information using the provided note IDs.
 This process builds the corpus utilized in this shared task, as detailed in the instructions provided below.

 ### MIMIC-III Notes Processing